Running Serena#

 Streamable HTTP Mode#

-When using instead the Streamable HTTP mode, you control the server lifecycle yourself, i.e. you start the server and provide the client with the URL to connect to it.
+When using Streamable HTTP mode, you control the server lifecycle yourself, i.e. you start the server and provide the client with the URL to connect to it.

 Simply provide start-mcp-server with the --transport streamable-http option and optionally provide the desired port